alysonbennett/Burger/README.md

 ## Usage

+If accessing this app from the Heroku link, you do not need to install anything to get started!

-To use this application, first fork and open the repo onto your local machine.
+To use this application from GitHub, first fork and open the repo onto your local machine.
 Before attempting to use the app, open your terminal and perform a ```npm install``` to get the necessary packages.

 ![npm install](public/assets/images/npmInstall.png)